 The Board, through the Massmart Chief Information Officer (CIO) Forum, ensures that adequate contingency plans are in place to ensure business continuity in the event of the destruction of major assets, head offices, IT sites, and/or loss of executive teams.
 These include, but are not limited to formal Divisional Business Continuity Plans; significant focus on IT back-up and redundancies; off-site documentation storage and retention; and cyber and IT security.

-The Board is responsible for ensuring proper system security, data integrity and disaster recovery, but this is given effect by the Audit Committee, the Massmart Chief Information Officer Forum (CIO Forum) and Massmart’s formally contracted Information Technology (IT) business partners and service providers.
+The Board is responsible for ensuring proper system security, data integrity and disaster recovery, but this is given effect by the Audit Committee, the Massmart Chief Information Officer, an IT-Governance sub-Committee and Massmart’s formally contracted Information Technology (IT) business partners and service providers.
 There is a comprehensive information and technology framework in place that outlines the structures processes and mechanisms that will enable the delivery of value to the business and reduce information and technology risks.

 Massmart aligns its IT teams with best practice frameworks including the Information Technology Information Library (ITIL), Control Objectives for Information Technology (COBIT) and National Institute of Standards and Technology (NIST) Cyber Security Framework and the Group’s own IT Policy framework.
 Measures are in place to ensure compliance with all relevant laws, information security and the protection of personal information.
 Measures are in place to ensure compliance with all relevant laws, information security and the protection of personal information.
 The CIO and IT-Governance sub-Committee are tasked with ensuring proper system security, data integrity and disaster recovery.
 Through its link into Walmart Information Technology and Information Security Departments, Massmart receives daily and weekly updates regarding any concerns and security threats that are identified internationally, as well as active monitoring of Massmart owned and managed IT systems.

-This information is shared with Massmart’s Divisions through the Divisional IT Operations Managers.
+This information is shared with Massmart’s Divisions through the Divisional CIOs.
 Active network monitoring and profiling is managed through industry best-practice tools and firewall traffic is submitted real-time to Walmart’s Security Operations Centre for interrogation.

-As a responsible retailer, Massmart is committed to ensuring that all internal e-waste is discarded in a safe, responsible and secure manner, whereby the risk to human health and the environment is minimised and the security of public and private information is maintained.
+As a responsible retailer, Massmart is committed to ensuring that all internal e-waste is discarded in a safe, responsible and secure manner, minimising the risk to human health and the environment and maintaining the security of public and private information.
 The Board, through the Risk Committee and Massmart’s Compliance department, oversees the protection of privacy and personal information.
 To ensure that management keeps abreast of changing regulation and best practices across all jurisdictions in which Massmart operates, regular meetings are held with management to discuss regulatory requirements and identified risks and opportunities.
 Data privacy training has been conducted throughout the Group to increase awareness of data privacy compliance requirements.
 An independent Global Risk Assessment team also completes a risk assessment on the privacy programme annually.

 The Board receives independent assurance on the effectiveness of technology and information internal controls from internal and external auditors.
 Massmart Audit Services (MAS) not only assess the processes and controls around large projects, but also assess the control environment within existing systems and the Group’s general computer control environment.
 MAS adopted the COBIT methodology for technology auditing several years ago.